Thewizy/UltimateBruteforcer/README.md

 I hope the code can help you in some way
 It's a good program to explain to people how Bruteforce works

+To install the requirements:

+pip install -r requirements.txt

+or

+pip3 install -r requirements.txt

 Thewizy